 - CLOTHES: Bring a few changes of comfy clothes, suitable for movement & meditation, walking.
 Pack for hot (days) and cool (nights) and rainy weather (anytime).
 Warm jacket – it gets chilly when the sun sets.
 Poncho for afternoon rains.
 Rubber flip flop sandals (easy to kick-off and slip-on, when going in and out of buildings).

 - TEMPERATURE: Every bed has a warm blanket.
 Temperatures range from 35°C (95°F) in the day and sometimes down to 20°C (68°F) at night.
 Rainy season is November to April, with occasional intense rain and wind.

-- MEDs & TOILETRIES* – We only provide natural soap for body and hair (NO special hair products, toothbrushes, toothpaste etc.) BRING YOUR OWN?
-Absolutely fine !
-However we have a ‘Garbage In; Garbage Out’ policy for non-compost-able items.
+- MEDs & TOILETRIES* – Bring your own toiletries.
+We only provide natural mosquito repellent and soap for body & hair (NO special amenities: hair products, toothbrushes, toothpaste, sanitary products, etc.) *However we have a ‘Garbage In; Garbage Out’ policy for non-compost-able items.
 We’re committed to Green to the Extreme principles which limits garbage products to be compostable or recyclable.
 Please do not leave your non-recyclables with us. (toothpaste tubes, or cosmetic tubes, or razors, or shampoos or other such items, as modern society has adapted to need.)
 Take it with you when you checkout.

 - RECHARGABLE GADGETS: Please note that we are on solar power and there are no outlets in the rooms to plug in hair dryers, etc. The Office Angels can recharge your phone or laptop for a small fee.